Access | ||

 Canvas supports using Chrome, Edge, Firefox, or Safari.
 For which versions work, check the Canvas supported browser page.
 Canvas will not work with Internet Explorer.

 If you are using a supported browser and still encountering issues, try logging out of Canvas, clearing your browser cookies, and logging back in.
-You can also disable any browser extensions or plugins to see if that's causing an issue.
+You can also disable any browser extensions or plugins to see if that's what is causing an issue.

 If you still can't access Canvas, get UBC Canvas help.

-If you can’t find your course on the "All Courses" page and classes have begun, check with your instructor that the course has been published.
+If you can’t find your course on the "All Courses" page and classes have begun, first check with your instructor that the course has been published.
 Unpublished courses will not be visible to you in Canvas.

 If you still can't find your course or can't access Canvas at all, get UBC Canvas help.